Benjamin-Mueggenburg/Guides_and_Solutions/Install Protractor [GCI].md

 Not only does it test these subsystems; it also simulates real user scenearios, basically recreating how a real user would use the application.

-Negatives of e2e testing is that writing these tests is time consuming, costing companies much more money than, say, unit tests.
-E2e tests are expected to change and are slow to run, which is why on the [Google Testing Blog](https://testing.googleblog.com/2015/04/just-say-no-to-more-end-to-end-tests.html) it suggests 70% unit tests, 20% intergration tests and 10% e2e tests.
+Negatives of e2e testing is that writing these tests is time consuming - costing companies more money than, say, unit tests.
+Furthermore e2e tests are expected to change and are slow to run, which is why on the [Google Testing Blog](https://testing.googleblog.com/2015/04/just-say-no-to-more-end-to-end-tests.html) it suggests 70% unit tests, 20% intergration tests and 10% e2e tests.

 ### Prerequisites
-To get up an running with e2e (end to end) testing using protractor
+To get up and running install:
++ [**NodeJS**](https://nodejs.org/en/download/) - download and run installer for your OS

+### Setup Nodejs project
+You may skip this step if you have already done so.

+Open your command prompt in a new directory created for your project:<br/>
+Run `npm init` and answer the prompts.
+This should create a `package.json` file.

+### Install Protractor
+Now for the interesting part - installing protractor.

+Using a command prompt in your project directory containing `package.json`<br/>
+Run `npm install -g protractor`

+Test the installation with `protractor --version`.
+If it returns with the version number, the installation was successful.

+### Introduction to selenium